Leif-Rydenfalk/cell/README.md

 * 100 k+ RPC/s on localhost (Unix sockets).
 * 10 k+ RPC/s between laptops over Wi-Fi (QUIC).
 * End-to-end encryption, service discovery, load-balancing, logging, and billing in one `cargo run`.

+## License
+MIT OR Apache-2.0 – do what you want.

+## Author
+17 y/o, self-taught.